TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 7/1 Chronicles 7.25.md

 ---

-And Rephah was his son, and Resheph, and Telah his son, and Tahan his son,
+Rephah was his son, and Resheph, and Telah his son, and Tahan his son,